Controversies of Nestlé: Animal welfare

-Price fixing
+Economical

 Chocolate price fixing

 In Canada, the Competition Bureau raided the offices of Nestlé Canada (along with those of Hershey Canada and Mars Canada) in 2007 to investigate the matter of price fixing of chocolates.
 It is alleged that executives with Nestlé (the maker of KitKat, Coffee Crisp, and Big Turk) colluded with competitors in Canada to inflate prices.

 The Bureau alleged that competitors' executives met in restaurants, coffee shops, and at conventions, and that Nestlé Canada CEO, Robert Leonidas, once handed a competitor an envelope containing his company's pricing information, saying: "I want you to hear it from the top – I take my pricing seriously."

 Nestlé and the other companies were subject to class-action lawsuits for price fixing after the raids were made public in 2007.
 Nestlé settled for $9 million, without admitting liability, subject to court approval in the new year.
 A massive class-action lawsuit continues in the United States.